-Research Fellow, Cambridge University, UK (on intermission)
+Research Fellow, Jesus College, Cambridge University, UK

-While a master's student with Prof David Manolopoulos FRS, I investigated the computation of thermal reaction rates with a mean field form of non-adiabatic ring polymer molecular dynamics, showing that it was a considerable improvement on rate calculation only on the lower adiabatic surface in one-dimensional models.
+As a master's student with Prof David Manolopoulos FRS, I investigated the computation of thermal reaction rates with a mean field form of non-adiabatic ring polymer molecular dynamics, showing that it was a considerable improvement on rate calculation only on the lower adiabatic surface in one-dimensional models.